kristapsstrals/proofit-insurance-calculator/readme.md

 App has an HTTP entry point and HTTP Post requests with a JSON payload can be used to interact with the app.
 The HTTP request returns a JSON response with either the calculated insurance premium or an error message.

+BigDecimal class is used for monetary values to allow easier implementation than working with integers (since it allows decimal values), while avoiding the issues of loss of precision that comes from [using float or double](https://dzone.com/articles/never-use-float-and-double-for-monetary-calculatio)

 In addition to this, there is an OpenAPI UI (Swagger) for additional object(class) and enum documentation vailable at the application web address root `http://<host>:8080`.